 The third year of the course was a year in industry, but since I had already worked in industry, I was given an exemption, which meant I was able to go directly into the fourth and final year.

-It always amused my wife if someone phoned me when I was teaching, and she could say that I was in prison.
-I learnt a lot about teaching and class control and getting on with students.
-Most weren’t there to learn but to get out of their cell for an hour or so, and if you accepted that and were prepared to have a joke, they behaved themselves.
+It always amused my wife if someone phoned me when I was teaching, and she could say that I was in prison, she did then explain.
+I learnt a lot about teaching and class control in prison, and getting on with students.
+Most weren’t there to learn, but to get out of their cell for an hour or so: It was there that I learnt to include humour and to make learning enjoyable, and about building a rapport with the class, for if you enjoy it your students will enjoy it also, something that I was to take with me when I moved into lecturing at college and university level.
+If you don’t do that people will just “switch off”, so, if you accepted that and were prepared to have a joke, they behaved themselves.
 I never had any problems and most importantly, I enjoyed the evenings, as did they.
-No matter how I felt when I went into the prison, when I came out, I felt great.
+No matter how I felt when I went into the prison when I came out, I felt great.

 At that time, I was visiting Nottingham Trent University one day a week lecturing on Higher National and undergraduate courses for construction and surveying.
 It meant a long day.
 I travelled by train to enable me to work during the journey rather than waste the time driving.